As a kid...

 After GP, on my own, self employed

 In 2015 I would leave my dream job designing hospitals and pursue a career in real estate.
 I was at a point in my life where connecting and helping people was more important than design projects.
 So, I worked both the day job and water features to prepare for the launch.
 I practiced in the spirit of my GP and was able to go full-time real estate in 6 months or so.
-Since then, I've not looked back. (although I very much miss design and complex construction) Today my wife and I lead a team of 6 other agents whom all have the same service to humanity we do.
-It was going into real estate that brings me here, to, today.
+Since then, I've not looked back. (although I very much miss design and complex construction) It was going into real estate that brings me here, to, today.

 The real estate industry exposed me to a big problem.
 It amazed me how important service people are, yet, many cannot follow through and provide good service.
 With all of my construction experience and handy'ness, I would frequently be called upon from friends, family, even clients who needed help around the house.
 This and a collection of other things lead me to the conclusion to raise the bar and take all my experience as a craftsman AND real estate agent and lend another hand for reliable service.
 The GUD Hand LLC was born!
 Because hell or high water, when things get complicated you always need a Gud Hand to help!

 The future, a legacy~

 As I continue in life I'm far more aware of things than I used to.
 The trade teachings in schools are no more, our society is getting older, and the younger people are more educated with their head than they are with their hands.
 I had a gift of an opportunity learning and practicing under my GP.
 Now and into the future I can pass it forward by teaching my boys how to fix things, how to serve people in a capacity of old world teachings.
 Someday when I am no longer here my boys will know how to spell "HAMMER" and also lend a good hand when someone calls upon them.